 - Avoid using decongestant eye drops (Visine, Murine etc) to treat conjunctivitis.
 All they do it constrict the blood vessels of your eye to make it look temporarily whiter but they do nothing to treat the underlying cause of the condition.
 As soon as you stop using them, your eyes often have worse redness and inflammation than you had to start.

 Not sure what’s causing your red eyes?
-The Eye Practice specialises in the diagnosis and treatment of all forms of red eye.
+The Eye Practice has vast experience in the diagnosis and treatment of all forms of red eye.